Ktyby21/warehouse_app/README.md

     └── workers.html
 ```
 ## About This Project

 Hi!
 I'm a self-taught developer, and this is my first major programming project.
 I created this application to learn and practice web development with Flask.
 Through this project, I've learned a lot about user authentication, database management, and creating dynamic web pages.
+I haven't fully implemented all the features I had planned, and many are still in development.